umee-network/umee/docs/architecture/ADR-003-borrow-assets.md

 Assuming a placeholder token allow-list of at least two elements (e.g. `uumee`,`uatom`), and uTokens existing (e.g. `u/uumee`,`u/uatom`), an integration test can be created in which one user account sends a `MsgBorrowAsset` and a `MsgRepayAsset` of the appropriate token types.
 It is also possible to use a single asset type for both the collateral and the borrowed asset.

 ## Open Questions
-- See ADR-002 open questions on whitelisting asset types and uniquely identifying ibc/ assets regardless of ibc path.
+- See ADR-002 open questions on allow-listing asset types and uniquely identifying ibc/ assets regardless of ibc path.

 ## Consequences